noahdixon/toystore/docs/DesignDoc.md

 3. **Order Service**: Handles product purchases (client action #2), maintains a log of completed orders, and handles order queries (client action #3).
 The Order Service is made fault tolerant via replication.
-One Order Service instance is elected to serve as the leader by the Frontend Service, and this leader propagates changes in its order log to the other Order Service replicas.
+One Order Service instance is elected to serve as the leader by the Gateway Service, and this leader propagates changes in its order log to the other Order Service replicas.

-A simulated client code sends various types of requests to the Frontend Service, and multiple simulated clients may be started concurrently to observe the store's ability to handle concurrent requests.
+A simulated client code sends various types of requests to the Gateway Service, and multiple simulated clients may be started concurrently to observe the store's ability to handle concurrent requests.
 The diagram below provides a high level overview of the client, the microservices, and their communication
 patterns: